Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-One resurging research direction that holds much promise here is \emph{algorithmic reasoning}, i.e., directly introducing concepts from classical algorithms \cite{cormen2009introduction} into neural network architectures or training regimes, typically by learning how to execute them.
-Classical algorithms have precisely the kind of favorable properties (strong generalization, compositionality, verifiable correctness) that would be desirable for neural network reasoners.
-Bringing the two sides closer together can therefore yield the kinds of improvements to performance, generalization, and interpretability that are unlikely to occur through architectural gains alone.
+We now turn our attention to \emph{neural algorithmic reasoning} \citep{velivckovic2021neural}, a paradigm aiming to build neural networks that align with invariants and properties of classical algorithms \citep{cormen2009introduction}.
+While initially conceived as a way to probe, theoretically and empirically, the extent to which neural network architectures can solve classical reasoning tasks, the area holds potential for attacking combinatorial problems over natural, noisy inputs \citep{Deac2020}.
+Further, it offers a framework for building neural networks in the presence of an algorithmic prior, which demonstrated significant returns for applications in pure mathematics \citep{davies2021advancing,blundell2021towards}.

-Prior art in the area has investigated the construction of general-purpose neural computers, e.g., the \emph{neural Turing machine} \cite{Graves2014} and the \emph{differentiable neural computer} \cite{Graves2016}.
-While such architectures have all the hallmarks of general computation, they introduced several components at once, making them often challenging to optimize, and in practice, they are almost always outperformed by simple relational reasoners \cite{Santoro2017,Santoro2018}.
-More carefully constructed variants and inductive biases for learning to execute \cite{Zaremba2014} have also been constructed, but mainly focusing on primitive algorithms (such as arithmetic).
-Prominent examples include the \emph{neural GPU} \cite{Kaiser2015}, \emph{neural RAM} \cite{Kurach2015}, \emph{neural programmer-intepreters} \cite{Reed2015} and \emph{neural arithmetic-logic units} \cite{Trask2018,Madsen2020}.
+Interest in such a direction persisted over many years, with several works investigating the construction of general-purpose neural computers, e.g., the neural Turing machine \citep{Graves2014}, the differentiable neural computer \citep{Graves2016}, and its variants \citep{csordas2018improving}.
+While such architectures have all the hallmarks of general computation, they introduce several components at once, making them often challenging to optimize, and in practice, they are almost always outperformed by simple relational reasoners \citep{Santoro2017,Santoro2018}.
+More carefully constructed variants and inductive biases for learning to execute \citep{Zaremba2014} have also been constructed, focusing mainly on primitive algorithms (such as arithmetic).
+Prominent examples include the neural GPU \citep{Kaiser2015}, neural RAM \citep{Kurach2015}, neural programmer-interpreters \citep{Reed2015}, and neural arithmetic-logic units \citep{Trask2018,Madsen2020}.

-Powered by the rapid development of GNNs, algorithmic reasoning experienced a strong resurgence, tackling combinatorial algorithms of superlinear complexity with graph-structured processing at the core.
-Initial theoretical analyses \cite{Xu2019a} demonstrated why this is a good idea, GNNs {align} with dynamic programming \cite{bellman1966dynamic}, which is a language in which most algorithms can be expressed.
-Hence, it is viable that most polynomial-time combinatorial reasoners of interest will be modellable using a GNN.
-We will now investigate alignment in more detail.
+In recent times, the work in neural algorithmic reasoning has consolidated towards using graph-structured models---that is, GNNs---at the core and moving beyond primitive algorithms towards combinatorial algorithms of super-linear complexity.
+The primary motivation for using GNNs comes from the framework of algorithmic alignment \citep{Xu2019a,dudzik2022graph}.
+Through this framework, an argument is made that GNNs are potentially capable of executing polynomial-time dynamic programming algorithms \citep{bellman1966dynamic}, a paradigm from which many polynomial-time algorithms of interest can be constructed.
+We will investigate this framework in more detail throughout this section.